 Episode 6 – The Winds of Darkness – 7th of December, 1985 (?)

 Sheila the Thief was given a cloak that, when the hood was up, turned its wearer invisible (and sometimes – but not always – intangible).
-Sheila was the big sister of Bobby and there was the possibility of romance between her and Hank.
-Nothing overt was ever presented, but it’s interesting that the only two party members who didn’t have an episode where they met a potential love interest were Hank and Sheila).
+Sheila was the big sister of Bobby.

 Bobby, Sheila’s little brother, was the youngest of the group.
 His ‘class’ was Barbarian and he was given a magical club that knocked down buildings, produced small earthquakes, and generally smashed things.
-Bobby was very protective of his sister and even moreso of his girlfriend, Uni (see below).
-I read that both Bobby and Hank made a cameo appearance in the video game “Baldur’s Gate II.”
+Bobby was very protective of his sister and even more so of his girlfriend, Uni (see below).

 Eric was a bratty, obnoxious, spoiled kid who said “Gimme a break” a lot.
 He was a coward and a whiner, and incidentally probably the most realistic character!
 He always injected the “modern” zeitgeist into the otherwise fantastical realm.
 He was voiced by Donnie Most (of Happy Days fame) and his class was (ironically) Cavalier.
-Dungeon Master gave him a magic shield that seemed like a bit of a gyp but it did keep the group from being blasted into oblivion or crushed by an avalanche.
-I found it ironic that Venger and others always called the group’s magic items “Weapons of Power” even though three of the ‘weapons’ were a shield, a cloak, and a hat.
+Dungeon Master gave him a magic shield that seemed like a bit of a ripoff but it did keep the group from being blasted into oblivion or crushed by an avalanche.

-Presto, the nerdy “magician” was given a magic hat out of which he could prestidigitate all manner of things, from an aircraft carrier to a cow, although nine times out of ten the ‘spells’ would backfire or produce something entertainingly useless but uselessly entertaining.
-Adam Rich (also from Eight is Enough) voiced Presto.
+Presto, the nerdy “magician” was given a magic hat out of which he could prestidigitate all manner of things, from an aircraft carrier to a cow, although nine times out of ten the ‘spells’ would backfire or produce something entertainingly useless.

-Diana the acrobat (a non-standard class that I think appeared either in Dragon magazine or in Unearthed Arcana) was given a versatile javelin that was actually more like a pole.
+Diana the acrobat (a non-standard class that I think appeared in Dragon magazine or in Unearthed Arcana) was given a versatile ‘javelin’ that was actually more a staff.
 She used the javelin to vault over all manner of things, and the one time it broke she just put it back together as if it were no big thing.

 None of these above characters appear in my campaign.
 I allowed my players to make up characters using the traditional 3.5 edition D&D rules, with a few alterations which I’ll describe below.
 However, other characters appeared (or will appear) faithfully as from the series: